Rafal-G/constraint-list-builder/README.md

 # constraint-list-builder
 Core functionality is done.

-Need to convert so that someone can construct this as an object.
+# Todo
-Need to still do a writeup on what this is for.
+- Need to still do a writeup on what this is for.
+- More unit test.
+- Sample code on how to use.

 # Tests
 npm test